 17. Policy Length

 Simply put, the longer the life insurance policy, the more expensive it will be.
 Why?
-It is because you’re more at risk of dying during a longer term (30 year term) versus a shorter term (10 year term).
+It is because you’re more at risk of dying during a longer term (30 year term) versus a shorter term 10 year term.
 Whenever there is a risk, you’re going to pay more.
 Short term policies are less expensive than long term policies.
+In other words, a 15-year term life policy will cost less than a 20-year policy if the same benefit amount is chosen.

 18. Policy Type